 All of the members of the Governance and Compensation Committee received Hexarem's reports and met on February 1, 2022 and on February 16, 2022 to discuss, review and recommend to the Board the amount and structure of compensation to be offered to Fairchild in consideration of the services of key management executives it provides.
 The Board received this recommendation and decided on February 28, 2022 to compensate Fairchild as described in section 3.1.3 "Use of Outsourcing Services".
-In coming years, through its independent directors who are responsible for approving Fairchild's compensation practices, the Board intends to continue to analyze the comparable group of companies to ensure that the compensation of the Company's directors and officers is fair and competitive in the marketplace.
+During the year 2023, through its independent directors who are responsible for approving Fairchild's compensation practices, the Board continued to analyze the comparable group of companies to ensure that the compensation of the Company's directors and officers is fair and competitive in the marketplace.
+The Compensation Committee met mainly on September 15, 2023, to review the compensation paid to executive officers, and discussed in particular the compensation paid within groups of comparable companies.